rcl-ssl/docs/containers/nginx.md

 You can download the files used in this sample from GitHub:
 [NGINX with SSL/TLS Docker](https://github.com/rcl-ssl/nginx-with-ssl-docker)

-Firstly, we will create a configuration file for NGINX to accept SSL/TLS connection on port 443.
+Firstly, we will create a configuration file for NGINX to accept SSL/TLS connections on port 443.

 - Create a folder named ``nginx``